Besides the Visual analytics page, the platform provides additional dedicated pages for specific spatio-temporal analytics.

 Let’s modify some of these settings, and look at the number of vessels for the last week for our 3 port areas:

-• On the AREAS OF INTEREST panel, click on the (x) of the Suez chip to remove Suez from the analysis.
+• On the AREAS OF INTEREST panel, click on the (x) of the Suez chip to remove Suez from the analysis, if it is there.
+Make sure Antwerp, Rotterdam, and Hamburg are added to the AREAS OF INTEREST.

-• Then select Last Week from the dropdown box next to it.
+• Select Last Week from the dropdown box that now says Last Day.

 • Scroll down to see a comparison of vessel movements for the 3 ports.